carbon-language/carbon-lang/openmp/runtime/README.txt

 ===========================================

-The following compilers are known to do compatible code generation for this RTL:  icc/icl, gcc.
-See the documentation for more detail.
+The following compilers are known to do compatible code generation for this RTL: clang (from the OpenMP development branch at http://clang-omp.github.io/ ), Intel compilers, GCC.
+See the documentation for more details.

 -----------------------------------------------------------------------